CRASH-diffusion/crash/docs/index.md

 layout: default
 ---

 On this page, we present audios and plots in order to illustrate our paper.
-We recommand you to wear headphones in order to hear all the subtleties.
+We recommend you to wear headphones in order to hear all the subtleties.
 # Listening to the dataset
 Here are 200 drum sounds from the dataset (the lengths of the audio are restricted from 21000 to 12000):
 <audio controls preload="none" src="{{ site.baseurl }}/assets/audio/200_drums_train_set.wav" type="audio/wav"> </audio>